Caring for Yourself After Childbirth

 If you are breastfeeding, you may have a decreased sex drive.
-This is caused by hormones and is OK.
+This is caused by hormones and is considered normal.
 If you start having sexual intercourse before your postpartum check-up, you should consider using birth control.
 It is possible to get pregnant during this time.
 Your provider will talk with you about birth control at your postpartum visit.
 Your menstrual cycle may start in about 6 to 12 weeks if you are not breastfeeding, and in 3 to 12 months if you are breastfeeding.
 However, variations to this can happen.
 Breastfeeding is not a form of birth control.

 Breast Care, Engorgement, and Mastitis

 If you are breastfeeding

 Frequent regular feedings starting at birth will reduce engorgement.
 At about 72 hours postpartum, your breasts will begin to feel full, warm, and sometimes tender.
 They may become so full that the breast and nipple feel firm and overly swollen.

 It is important to empty the breasts by feeding the baby 8 to 12 times a day or by pumping.
 Putting a warm compress on the breasts for 5 minutes before feeding can help.
 Gently massage or compress the breast as the baby feeds to help drain the milk.